w3f/polkadot-wiki/docs/learn/learn-xcm.md

 :::note

 XCM is constantly in development - meaning the format is expected to change over time.
-XCM v3 is the latest version, and is deployed on {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.
+XCM v3 is the latest version, and is deployed on Polkadot.
 To view updates on the XCM format, visit the [xcm-format repository](https://github.com/paritytech/xcm-format) to view any RFCs that have been submitted that would contribute to the next release.